By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 - Spark plug

-In addition, if your snowblower is fitted with safety switches, they will need to be checked also.
-A faulty safety switch has been known to cut spark intermittently which creates a rich condition and of course the backfiring.
+In addition, if your snowblower is fitted with a safety switch, it will need to be checked also.
+A faulty safety switch or On/Off switch has been known to cut spark intermittently, which creates a rich condition and, of course, the backfiring.

 An intermittent or poor spark will cause a popping or backfiring.
 The easiest item to check is the spark plug.
-A fouled plug is a sign you may have found the issue, however a fouled plug is usually a symptom rather than the root cause.
-Nevertheless swapping out the plug is a great place to start the diagnoses.
+A fouled plug is a sign you may have found the issue.
+However, a fouled plug is usually a symptom rather than the root cause.
+Nevertheless, swapping out the plug is a great place to start the diagnosis.

 Valve Adjustment Out

 Valves in your snow blower’s engine open and close in sequence.
 Your engine has two, one to allow fuel mix (air & gas) in, and the second, the exhaust valve, allows spent gases out.

 The valves are driven by a cam and pushrods (OHV) engine.
 The valves are calibrated to open by a set amount, and this is adjustable.
 It’s known as valve lash and should be checked by the mechanic every three years.
 Valve lash, however, is often forgotten until one of the symptoms of excessive lash presents – backfiring.

 Remove the cam cover and check lash.
 You can bet if they haven’t been checked in three years or more, they need adjusting.

 To nail this like a pro, you’ll need a few tools.
 A feeler gauge and a few wrenches.
 You’ll find a link to the tools you need here “Small engine repair tools page.”
 Check out this post, “Mower engine valve adjustment,” or check out the video here.